Equal Majorana Phases from a Minimal and Predictive Neutrino Texture: Introduction

-In the realm of particle physics, neutrino is the most evasive particle.
+In the realm of particle physics, neutrino $(\nu)$ is the most evasive particle.
 The standard model (SM), which is quite successful in describing the properties of other particles, has proved to be inadequate in the neutrino sector.
-In particular, the SM is silent on two key issues: the origin of tiny but non-zero masses of neutrinos, confirmed by various neutrino oscillation experiments\,\cite{Davis:1968cp, SNO:2001kpb, Super-Kamiokande:2001ljr, SNO:2002tuh, Bionta:1987qt, Super-Kamiokande:1998kpq, KamLAND:2002uet, DayaBay:2012fng, K2K:2002icj, T2K:2011ypd, T2K:2013ppw, Kamiokande-II:1989hkh}, and the significant mixing among different flavours of neutrinos\,\cite{Esteban:2020cvm,ParticleDataGroup:2022pth}.
+In particular, the SM is silent on two key issues: the origin of tiny but non-zero masses of neutrinos, confirmed by various neutrino oscillation experiments\,\cite{Davis:1968cp, SNO:2001kpb, Super-Kamiokande:2001ljr, Bionta:1987qt, Super-Kamiokande:1998kpq, KamLAND:2002uet, K2K:2002icj, T2K:2013ppw, Kamiokande-II:1989hkh}, and the significant mixing among different flavours of neutrinos\,\cite{Esteban:2024eli,ParticleDataGroup:2022pth}.
 The quest to find answers to these unresolved questions among many others has led us beyond the SM (BSM), which is an arena of various models and conjectures.
-These models try to predict some observational parameters related to neutrinos, such as the mass squared differences between the neutrinos ($\Delta m^2_{21}$ and $\Delta m^2_{31}$), three mixing angles ($\theta_{12}$,\,$\theta_{23}$ and $\theta_{13}$), one Dirac CP-violating phase ($\delta$) and two Majorana CP-violating phases ($\alpha$ and $\beta$).
-So far, the experiments have determined $\Delta m^2_{21}$, $\Delta m^2_{31}$, $\theta_{12}$,\,$\theta_{23}$,\,$\theta_{13}$ and $\delta$\,\cite{ParticleDataGroup:2022pth}.
-But $\alpha$,\,$\beta$ and the individual masses of the neutrinos ($m_1$,\,$m_2$ and $m_3$) are not determined as yet.
+These models try to predict some observational parameters related to neutrinos, such as the mass squared differences\,($\Delta m^2_{21}$ and $\Delta m^2_{31}$), three mixing angles ($\theta_{12}$,\,$\theta_{23}$ and $\theta_{13}$), one Dirac CP-violating phase ($\delta$) and two Majorana CP-violating phases ($\alpha$ and $\beta$).
+So far, the experiments have determined the mass squared differences and the mixing angles with great precision\,\cite{ParticleDataGroup:2022pth}.
+But the octant of $\theta_{23}$, and precise range of $\delta$ are still undetermined.
+In addition, the individual mass eigenvalues\,($m_1$,\,$m_2$ and $m_3$) and Majorana phases ($\alpha$,\,$\beta$) are not witnessed by oscillation experiments.

-The information about all the parameters mentioned above is contained in the neutrino mass matrix ($M_\nu$).
-It is very important in neutrino physics phenomenology.
-Although the complete quantitative knowledge of $M_\nu$ is not available at present, even with the limited information of the parameters, it can offer valuable insights into the underlying symmetries responsible for the observed $\nu$ mass and mixing patterns.
-Based on this knowledge, the theorists, in general, try to obtain it from the first principle, which predict not only the observational parameters already determined experimentally, but also the ones yet to be determined.
+The information about all the parameters mentioned above is contained in the Majorana neutrino mass matrix ($M_\nu$).
+Although a complete quantitative determination of the observable parameters remains unavailable, even the limited information already provides valuable insights into the underlying symmetries governing neutrino mass and mixing patterns.
+Based on this knowledge, the theorists, in general, try to obtain the $M_\nu$ from first principle, which predict not only the observable parameters already determined, but also the ones yet to be measured.
 However, as we wait to see experimental verification of these predictions, certainly avenues are open for the proposition of a new $M_\nu$.